Personal Public Service Number: PPS Number format

 The format of the number is a unique alphanumeric in the general form 8765432A/A. The same format was used by the Department of Education as the "Pupil Number" since 1994 and this caused some concern and confusion as it was in the same format and used the same check character formula, but more often different from the PPS No. In August 2000 the department instigated a programme to remove the Pupil Number and replace it with the PPS No in future on records.
 By September 2001, the Pupil Number was fully withdrawn.

-The format is seven numeric characters (including leading zeros), a check character and sometimes a second letter, which if it exists, will normally be an A (for individuals) or an H (for non-individuals, e.g., limited companies, trusts, etc.) In some cases, this second letter may be a W, which was used for women - "W" from "wife" – who married and automatically adopted the same number as their husband, though this practice stopped in 1999 chiefly due to equal rights concerns.
+The format is seven numeric characters (including leading zeros), a check character and sometimes a second letter, which if it exists, will normally be an A or a B (for individuals) or an H (for non-individuals, e.g., limited companies, trusts, etc.) In some cases, this second letter may be a W, which was used for women – "W" from "wife" – who married and automatically adopted the same number as their husband, though this practice stopped in 1999 chiefly due to equal rights concerns.
 The present policy is that these W numbers are eliminated when the bearer's husband dies, or when they become separated or divorced.

 Check character

-The format of the PPS number was defined as being nine characters in length, consisting of 7 digits in positions 1 to 7, followed by a check character in position 8, with either a space or the letter “W” in position 9.
-However, from 1 January 2013 a new range of PPS numbers were introduced by including an additional alphabetic character, other than “W”, in position 9.
+The format of the PPS number was defined as being nine characters in length, consisting of 7 digits in positions 1 to 7, followed by a check character in position 8, with either a space or the letter "W" in position 9.
+However, from 1 January 2013 a new range of PPS numbers were introduced by including an additional alphabetic character, other than "W", in position 9.

 The character in position 8 still operates as the check character for all existing and new numbers, but the calculation used to decide this character has been revised to avoid any confusion between an old number and a new number using the same 7 numeric values in the first 7 positions.

 The check character is calculated using a weighted addition of all the numbers and modulus calculation (known as Modulus 23).
 It therefore checks for incorrectly entered digits and for digit transposition (digits in the wrong order will alter the sum due to weightings).